reiddraper/data-traceability/data-traceability.markdown

 ## Conclusion

-Data processing code and infrastructure will need to be debugged, just like normal code.
-With a bit of foresight, you can dramatically improve your ability to reason about your system, and quickly adapt it to do new things.
+You will need to debug data processing code and infrastructure just like normal code.
+By taking advantage of techniques like immutability, you can dramatically improve your ability to reason about your system.
 Furthermore, we can draw from decades of experience in software design to influence our data processing and infrastructure decisions.